BjornL1/to_the_list_gd2/README.md

    - Click on the list title in the "Other Lists" section.
 This will display the list items on a separate page.
    - To return to the previous pages, use the browser's back button.

+### Item management

+All items are associated with a list and can be added either by creating them or by cloning existing ones.
+Moreover, users have the ability to rename and delete items.
+Each item in a list can be marked as 'done' or 'not done'.
+Users can add items to their own lists or to public lists owned by other users.
+The owner of an item has full editing access to it, whether it's in their own lists or in public lists created by other users.
+If an item ('IA') is added to a public list by user 'A' within a list owned by another user ('B'), the owner of the list ('B') can only clone the item 'IA' (they cannot rename or delete it).
+However, the new item created ('IB') through cloning based on 'IA' will be owned by user 'B', thus allowing full editing privileges to this user.
+In below example the difference between the an item owned by the user and an "external" item are presented.

+**Create and cloning items**

+1. From the list view:
+   - Click on the "Edit" button for the list.
+This action will direct the user to a page with various edit options.
+   - On the edit options page, locate and click the "Items" button.
+This will bring up a dedicated items page.
+   - On the item page, click on the "Add item" button, and an item adding page will be displayed.
+   - Enter a new name and click on the "Add item" button to confirm the changes.
+   - The new item will be displayed on the dedicated items page.
+   - Use the browser's back button to return to the list view.
+2. From the list view:
+   - Click on the "Edit" button for the list.
+This action will direct the user to a page with various edit options.
+   - On the edit options page, locate and click the "Items" button.
+This will bring up a dedicated items page.
+   - On the items page, locate the item you wish to clone and click on its "Edit" button.
+This action will display the edit item page.
+   - On the edit item page, click on the "Duplicate Item" button.
+This will prompt the display of a duplicate item page.
+   - Enter a name for the duplicated item and click on "Duplicate Item".
+A message will appear, confirming the duplication.
+   - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
+   - Click on the "Close" button to return to the list view.
+3. From the list view:
+    - From the list view, click on a list containing items.
+    - Click on an item with the "Edit" button visible.
+This action will display the edit item page.
+    - On the edit item page, click on the "Duplicate Item" button.
+This will prompt the display of a duplicate item page.
+    - Enter a name for the duplicated item and click on "Duplicate Item".
+A message will appear, confirming the duplication.
+    - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
+    - Click on the "Close" button to return to the list view.
+4. From the list view:
+    - Click on a list containing items.
+    - Click on an item with the "Duplicate" button visible.
+This action will prompt the display of a duplicate item page.
+    - Enter a name for the duplicated item and click on "Duplicate Item".
+A message will appear, confirming the duplication.
+    - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
+    - Click on the "Close" button to return to the list view

+**Rename items**

+**Delete items**

+**Change an item to done**

 ### Error Pages